There has always been debate about which is better; a CD or a vinyl record.

 Other key differences include, but are not limited to:

 Vinyl records have a warmer, richer sound than CDs because they store more information in their grooves.
-The grooves on a vinyl record are cut very precisely, and each one contains a lot of information.
+The grooves on a vinyl record are cut very precisely, and each contains a lot of information.

 When the stylus vibrates as it moves through the groove, it produces a very clear and accurate reproduction of the sound that was originally recorded.